Bumbleboss/Bumbleboss/README.md

 ### Hello!

-I am Mohsen, but you can call me Bumbleboss; that’s my online nickname.</br>
-Product Designer, Frontend Engineer, and academically a Mechatronics Engineer. </br>
+I am Mohsen, but you can call me Bumbleboss.
+I work as a Product Designer / Frontend Engineer, sometimes both.
+When not working, I can be found gaming and binge-watching TV shows.
-Occasionally a gamer and binge-watcher though.

 Feel free to browse my published work on my [portfolio](https://bumbleboss.xyz), otherwise, do enjoy looking at my repositories.